Why you need Health insurance?

 Individuals & Families

 Premium subsidies for eligible applicants can be applied to any of the “metal” plans in the Obamacare Marketplace.
-Cost-sharing reduction subsidies are available to applicants with household income between 100 percent and 250 percent of the federal poverty level (the lower threshold is 139 percent in states that have expanded Medicaid; below that, Medicaid is available instead).
-Premium subsidies are available to applicants with household income between 100 percent and 400 percent of the federal poverty level (the lower threshold is 139 percent in states that have expanded Medicaid; below that, Medicaid is available instead).
+Cost-sharing reduction subsidies are available to applicants with a household income between 100 percent and 250 percent of the federal poverty level (the lower threshold is 139 percent in states that have expanded Medicaid; below that, Medicaid is available instead).
+Premium subsidies are available to applicants with a household income between 100 percent and 400 percent of the federal poverty level (the lower threshold is 139 percent in states that have expanded Medicaid; below that, Medicaid is available instead).